-In honor of 1940's Day at Lunken Airport this Saturday, August 11, 2018 we intend to spotlight The Greatest Generation and Joe Haworth was a stalwart of That Bunch.
-Our generation is only alive because the 1940's generation survived war and returned, worked hard and had kids.
-Lots of them!
+In honor of 1940's Day at Lunken Airport this Saturday, August 11, 2018 we intend to spotlight The Greatest Generation.
+One man among many in Cincinnati, Joe Haworth, was a stalwart of That Bunch.

 This video is from past years 1940's Day, such an awesome video we had to share.
 1940's Day 2018 is this Saturday, August 11.

 The 1940's Introduced the most luxurious train at the time, The Cincinnatian.

 The first air-conditioned cars, The Cincinnatian went from Cincinnati to Washington D.C. in Only 12 hours in 1947.

 Check Out The Cincinnatian Time Table On AmericanRails.com

 So Get Your Ticket and Get On The Train.
 Visit Cincinnati Views for the images below and get more images of 1940's Cincinnati at Cincinnati Views.

 The cars on The Cincinnatian were named after the vibrant neighborhoods in Cincinnati at 1948.